HaniDA/save-life-android/README.md

 You are MORE THAN WELCOME to learn and develope with me this game .

-* I'm a CS student and this is only a personal project for fun and learn new skills .
+* I'm a CS student and this is a personal project for fun and learn new skills .

 Game link :